mainajonny/rtmsolutech/README.md

 - Download the APK from the assets (Debug version 1.0.0) in this repository OR download it [here](https://github.com/mainajonny/rtmsolutech/releases/download/untagged-776e15e57e18c1c4fa67/routetomarket.apk).
 - Install the APK on your Android device.
-- Authenticate with Google **OR** register as a new user and log in.
+- Add visits.
-- Add visits and explore all features.
+- View previous visits and activities attached to them.

 ## 🛠️ Installation